Sorry, this program is not available for local students.

 The Certificate II in Plumbing (Pre-apprenticeship) provides you with the basic skills and training in the plumbing field.
 It can be an important first step to your career as a plumber.

 Studying full-time at RMIT, you’ll undertake practical workshops to give you hands-on experience, as well as important theory classes to give you a solid understanding of the industry.
-You will also complete on-the-job work experience to better prepare you for a full-time apprenticeship.
+Students can also seek work experience opportunities to gain first-hand knowledge and experience of the plumbing industry which will better prepare you for a full-time apprenticeship.